afiqnik/Clicker-App/README.md

-# Clicker App Project
+# Clicker App

-Welcome to the Clicker App Project repository! 🚀
+Welcome to the Clicker App repository! 🚀

-This beginner-friendly web development project showcases the use of HTML, CSS, and JavaScript (especially DOM) to create a simple Clicker App where you can increment, decrement and reset the count.
+This beginner-friendly web development project completed with [**Sigma School**](https://www.linkedin.com/company/sigma-school/)!
+This project aims to provide practical examples for those learning HTML, CSS, and JavaScript, allowing the users to increment, decrement, and reset a counter.

 ## Lessons Learned